puppetlabs/puppetdb/doc/query.md

 certnames to use, and instead we get them in the same query.

 Similarly, there is a "select-facts" operator which will perform a fact subquery.
-Either kind of subquery is usable from either kind of query, subqueries may be nested, and multiple subqueries may be used in a single query.
+Either kind of subquery is usable from every kind of query (facts, resources, and nodes), subqueries may be nested, and multiple subqueries may be used in a single query.
 Finding use cases for some of those combinations is left as an exercise to the reader.